-The Department shall have management responsibilities for properties acquired and owned by OCTA, including the following:
+The OCTA Real Property Department shall have management responsibilities for properties acquired and owned by OCTA, including the following:

 - Manage existing leases, licenses, and rights of entry through periodic field inspections to ensure compliance with the terms and conditions of their respective agreements. - Review the terms and conditions of existing agreements, ensuring annual license/lease rates are based on the property's fair market value and consistently implement fair market adjustments (FMA) and Consumer Price Index (CPI) adjustments.
-The Real Property Department shall, at least every five years, through an independent consultant, conduct a fair market analysis of the revenue generating real estate interest owned by the OCTA.
+The Real Property Department shall, at least every five (5) years, through an independent consultant, conduct a fair market analysis of the revenue generating real estate interest owned by the OCTA.
 The Real Property Manager will make a recommendation to the Executive Director, Capital Programs whether or not to enforce any FMA in leases.
-If recommended and approved, the FMA shall be applied in accordance to the terms and conditions of its corresponding lease.

-- If an adjustment is approved, it shall be applied within 90 days (or, per the lease terms).
-If the adjustment is not applied due to negotiations and/or other considerations, this decision must be documented, validated by the Real Property Manager, and approved by the Executive Director, Capital Programs. - Maintain a tenant revenue spreadsheet that flags fair market adjustments 90 days in advance of scheduled adjustment dates. - Implement insurance requirements as determined by the Risk Management Department.
+If recommended and approved, the FMA shall be applied in accordance to the terms and conditions of its corresponding Lease. - If an adjustment is approved, it shall be applied within ninety (90) days (or, per the lease terms).
+If the adjustment is not applied due to negotiations and/or other considerations, this decision must be documented, validated by the Real Property Manager, and approved by the Executive Director, Capital Programs. - Maintain a tenant revenue spreadsheet that flags fair market adjustments ninety (90) days in advance of scheduled adjustment dates. - Implement insurance requirements as determined by the Risk Management Department.
 Consult with OCTA's Risk Management Department for approval of changes to the standard insurance requirements.
-Review tenant insurance certificates to ensure compliance with the insurance terms and conditions in their respective agreements. - Prepare and issue new licenses, leases, and rights of entry for use of OCTA property in conformity with OCTA policies. - Consult with General Counsel for approval of changes to the standard rights of entry, licenses, and lease agreements. - Coordinate with OCTA's Accounting Department in the organization and maintenance of a revenue collection system designed to operate in conjunction with other OCTA departments. - Manage all properties to minimize maintenance and prevent unauthorized uses. - Identify excess/surplus properties that may be candidates for sale. - Manage and oversee demolition services. - The Executive Director, Capital Programs, as designee of the CEO, may execute deeds that dispose or transfer permanent or temporary easement interests or other real property interests, that are not subject to the Surplus Land Act (SLA) requirements discussed below, provided the disposition or transfer is in the best interest of OCTA.
-All documents must be recommended for approval by the Real Property Manager and reviewed by General Counsel.
+Review tenant insurance certificates to ensure compliance with the insurance terms and conditions in their respective agreements. - Prepare and issue new licenses, leases and rights of entry for use of OCTA property in conformity with OCTA policies. - Consult with OCTA's General Counsel for approval of changes to the standard rights of entry, licenses and lease agreements. - Coordinate with OCTA's Accounting Department in the organization and maintenance of a revenue collection system designed to operate in conjunction with other OCTA departments.

+- Manage all properties to minimize maintenance and prevent unauthorized uses. - Identify excess/surplus properties that may be candidates for sale and maximize benefits to be received from sale. - Manage and oversee demolition services.